Zyrafau/Microcontrollers/README.md

 3. budzik

 This Arduino Uno project shows current time on 4×7 display in HH:MM format.
-It's been poorly written and requires improvements.
+It's been poorly handled and requires improvements.

 4. servo_game